MMEEUR/reelrave/client/endpoints.md

 # Endpoitns

-This file contains endpoitns and http methods for **Frontend Developer**
+This file contains endpoints and http methods for **Frontend Developer**

 ## Movies